CAB Logo - Adviceguide home page link

 Properties exempt from council tax

-Properties which may be exempt when they are unoccupied are:
+Properties which may be exempt are:

-• property which is unoccupied and substantially unfurnished
+• property which is unoccupied and substantially unfurnished for up to 6 months

-• property which is undergoing major repairs or alterations
+• property which is unoccupied and substantially unfurnished and is undergoing major repairs or alterations for up to 6 months

 • property unoccupied because the person who lived there now lives elsewhere because they need to be cared for, for example, in hospital (or with relatives)